Phonicmas/BiotechExpansionWarhammer40k/README.md

     -Want to add an ability that allows them to enter an invurnable state where an item can recover them.

-    -Want to make their dead body no deteriorate - or have a lot of hp when dead (such that resurrector resurreciton is easier)?
+    -Want to make their dead body no deteriorate - or have a lot of hp when dead (such that resurrector resurreciton is less harmful)?

 13. Melanochrome